Rustling-Pines/typesafe-locale-generator/README.md

 ## Features

-- 🛡 **Type Safety:** Ensures compile-time validation of translation keys and locales.
+- 🛡 **Type Safety:** Validates translation keys and locales at development time to catch issues early.
+- ✅ **Consistency Across Locales:** Ensures all keys are present in every locale, identifying missing translations during development.
-- 🌍 **Customizable Paths:** Easily configure input and output directories via environment variables.
+- 🌍 **Customizable Paths:** Configure input and output directories easily using environment variables.
+- 🌐 **Localized JSON Output:** Generates JSON files for each locale, ready to use with libraries like `react-i18next`, `ngx-translate`.
+- 🧩 **Interpolation Support:** Supports placeholders like `{name}` and `{count}`, enabling dynamic runtime replacements.
+- 🚀 **Automation:** Automatically generates locale files during the build step, streamlining the workflow.
+- ✨ **One-Place Key Updates:** Modify a key once, and updates propagate across all locale files.
-- 🛠 **Helper for Translation Libraries:** Works seamlessly as a helper for other translation libraries like `i18n` while providing type safety to eliminate runtime errors.
+- 🤝 **Helper for Translation Libraries:** Works as a helper for libraries like `i18n`, adding type safety to eliminate runtime errors.
-- 🔄 **Localized JSON Output:** Automatically generates JSON files for each locale, ready to be used with popular translation libraries like `react-i18next`, `ngx-translate`, and `vue-i18n`.
-- 🚀 **Lazy Loading Support:** Translations are stored as external JSON files, enabling efficient lazy loading at runtime.
-This ensures translation files are loaded only when needed, reducing initial load times.
+- ⏳ **Lazy Loading Support:** Translations are stored externally, enabling on-demand loading to reduce initial load times.
-- 📉 **Reduced Bundle Size:** Keeps your application lightweight by excluding translation definitions from the final bundle.
+- 📉 **Reduced Bundle Size:** Excludes translation definitions from the final bundle, keeping your app lightweight.
-- ✅ **Consistency Across Locales:** Ensures all keys are included in every locale, catching missing keys during TypeScript compilation.
-- ✨ **One-Place Key Updates:** Changing a translation key in one place automatically applies it across all locale files, eliminating the need for repetitive manual updates.
-- 🚀 **Automation:** Outputs are automatically generated during the build step, streamlining the internationalization workflow.
-- 📂 **Framework-Agnostic:** Works with any TypeScript-based framework, including React, Angular, and Vue.
+- 📂 **Framework-Agnostic:** Compatible with React, Angular, Vue, and other TypeScript-based frameworks.

 ## Installation

-Install the package as a development dependency:
+Install the package as a **dev dependency**:

 ```bash
 npm install typesafe-locale-generator --save-dev